 Pre-retirement: Your priorities at this stage of life will depend on how much preparation you’ve done up to this point.
 No matter what your financial circumstances are, a financial planner can advise you on how to maximise your superannuation, protect your assets, make plans for your estate and even strengthen the financial security of your children.

-Retirement: From 65-years and onwards, you’ll no doubt be looking forward to using your time to indulge in hobbies or travel, enjoy your family and prepare for transferring your wealth.
+Retirement: From 65 years onwards, you’ll no doubt be looking forward to using your time to indulge in hobbies or travel, enjoy your family and prepare to transfer your wealth.
 You may be thinking of aged care planning, gifting to your family and understanding how to make your money last.

-Referred to as the ‘Fact Find Meeting’, the first meeting is primarily an opportunity for you to get to know your financial adviser and vice-versa.
+Referred to as the ‘Discovery Meeting’, the first meeting is primarily an opportunity for you to get to know your financial adviser and vice-versa.

-Your adviser will use this meeting to gain a comprehensive understanding of your situation, your goals, and the areas where you feel you need assistance.
-From the adviser’s perspective, the most important aspect of this meeting is to understand your goals and what is important to you in order to tailor a solution that matches your situation.
+Your adviser will use this meeting to understand your situation, your goals, and the areas where you feel you need assistance.
+From the adviser’s perspective, the most important aspect of this meeting is understanding your goals and what is important to you to tailor a solution that matches your situation.

 Following the first meeting, your adviser will begin researching your situation and analysing potential strategies that may be appropriate.
 Once this research is complete, we’ll schedule a second and third meeting, if required, to go through our findings and finalise the scope of advice.
 This step is important as it ensures both parties are aligned regarding the areas of advice and what the final recommendation may involve.